Mohith1315/Mohith1315/README.md

 - 👋 Hi, I’m @Mohith1315
-- 👀 I’m interested in web development
+- 👀 I’m a Penetration Tester cum Bug hunter
-- 🌱 I’m currently learning html,CSS,js,termux
-- 💞️ I’m looking to collaborate on termux

 <!---
 Mohith1315/Mohith1315 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.